emiruz/1brc/README.md

-Note: all the timings are single threaded and executed on my puny laptop: XPS13, i7-1165G7 @ 2.80GHz, 16G RAM
-+ SSD impeded by full disk encryption.
+Note: all the timings are single threaded and executed on my puny laptop: XPS13, i7-1165G7 @ 2.80GHz, 16G RAM and SSD (impeded by full disk encryption).
 The `measurements.txt` file is about 15.5Gb: it does not fit into RAM.
 Disk recall is relatively slow:
 ```